poidasmith/scratch/README.md

 ## Interoperability with JSON

 Binson aims to be compatible with JSON where possible/practical.
+This achieved except for the inclusion of a RAW byte array type, which is a natural inclusion on a binary spec.